acbr/ui-bootcamp/instructions.md

 * Please be open to receive questions and even criticism.
 Do NEVER reply harshly even if you receive a complain in the front of the audience.
 * ALWAYS be polite when talking to your audience.
 * It is common that people will look for you with questions and more complex cases after your talk.
 Please consider it as a gift, it means that you represent something good for those people!
 * If you don't give enough attention to people after your talk, you will be very UNFAIR with the chance that was given to you for giving the talk.
-Please remember that the same could happen to you.
+Please put yourself on their side before reacting.